VSevagen/grimoirelab-sortinghat/README.md

 # Sorting Hat

 **Warning**: This is the developing branch of the new version of Sorting Hat.
 We're moving Sorting Hat into a service.
 The documentation below would be totally incorrect or inaccurate.
+Test

 ## Description